- What is the required match?

 - How many applications can I submit?

-Starting in Round 2, applicants are limited to one application per round.
+Applicants are limited to one application per round.
 Applicants may NOT submit both a regional and local application; only one or the other.
 However, multiple applications may be submitted from within the same community or county as long as they come from separate, but eligible applicants.

 - Does Next Level Trails fund sidewalks or bike lanes?

 No. Sidewalks, bike lanes, and other on-road facilities are not an eligible cost.
 Additionally, they cannot be used as match.
 These types of facilities can play an important role in safe bicycle and pedestrian connectivity, but the Next Level Trails program is focused on developing and connecting trails.
+If including sidewalks or bike lanes in your map, please be sure to clearly denote this.

 - What are basic trail amenities?